fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 ### Operating transactions manually ###

 A user may be interested in economising on notifications to model updates; by batching these up into a single transaction, there will just be a single notification of each listener which is impacted around the model skeleton.
-This facility is not a stable API (at the Infusion 2.0 version level and before).
+This facility is not a stable API (at the Infusion 2.0 version level and before); however, its use can't be strongly discouraged since it is the only way of avoiding certain unwanted model notifications, especially for sequences of changes which include a `DELETE`.

 A transaction can be opened using the `initiate()` method of the applier function which returns a transaction object: